renehorstmann/Pixelc/README.md

     - top with title bar
     - flexible middle (flex in height of course)
     - bottom part

+- palette long press dialog
+  - name of current palette
+  - delete this palette?
+    - opens a delete dialog
+  - upload new palette
+  - info for palette file

+- kernel long press dialog
+  - shows the current kernel
+  - delete this kernel
+    - delete dialog
+  - upload new kernel

+- clear longpress opens reset all dialog

 - rethink layers and frames?